nileshparab42/Automation/College Time Table Generator/README.md

 ### Modules

-* pyaudio
-* speech_recognition
-* pyttsx3
+* docx
-* datetime
+* random
 * os
-* webbrowser

 ## Installation

-### Get the Amadeus Repository now.
+### Get the College timetable generator Repository now.

-To download a Amadeus project, you can use the git clone command.
+To download a College timetable generator project, you can use the git clone command.
 This command creates a copy of the repository in a new directory on your local machine.
 ```
 git clone https://github.com/nileshparab42/Amadeus.git
 ```